lv2/lv2/README.md

 See the [installation instructions](INSTALL.md) for details on how to configure, build, and install LV2 with meson.

-By default, everything is installed within the `prefix` with a UNIX-style hierarchy, and LV2 bundles are installed in the "lv2" subdirectory of the `libdir`.
+By default, on UNIX-like systems, everything is installed within the `prefix`, and LV2 bundles are installed in the "lv2" subdirectory of the `libdir`.
+On other systems, bundles are installed by default to the standard location for plugins on the system.
 The bundle installation directory can be overridden with the `lv2dir` option.
-For example, standard system-wide values for various operating systems are:

-    meson configure -Dlv2dir=/Library/Audio/Plug-Ins/LV2
-    meson configure -Dlv2dir=/boot/common/add-ons/lv2
-    meson configure -Dlv2dir=C:/Program Files/Common/LV2

 The [specification bundles](lv2) are run-time dependencies of LV2 applications.
 Programs expect their data to be available somewhere in `LV2_PATH`.
 See